unlock-protocol/unlock/paywall/paywallconfig/README.md

 &

-yarn dev Open http://localhost:3000 with your browser to see the result.
+yarn start http://localhost:3000 with your browser to see the result.

 You can start editing the page by modifying src/app.js.
 The page auto-updates as you edit the file.